Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 After some trial and error, I found that myr3dkernel.dll didn't rely on too many objects instantiated in higher layers and thus constitutes a good entry point for the harness.

-Following are the notes I took about the different function calls made by the program when opening a CAD file.
+Following are the notes I took about the different function of `myr3dkernel.dll` that get called by the program when opening a CAD file.
-All of these are exported by `myr3dkernel.dll`.

 ```
 C3DMManager::C3DMManager(this) // Class constructor